-Like other school districts across the nation, the Sheridan School District has been exploring multiple teaching and learning options for the upcoming school year.
-We are doing everything we can to ensure all students continue to have a safe and rigorous educational environment.
+The faculty and staff at Sheridan School District are doing everything we can to ensure all students continue to have a safe and rigorous educational environment.

 The SSD Virtual Academy is a K-12 online school option where students can learn remotely full time while also having access to our curriculum, teachers, intervention, and support.
 Students will receive the same level of education they would receive on campus and will also have the opportunity to be involved in Yellowjacket extracurricular activities and events.

 The new virtual academy will be an improved version of the digital learning provided in the Spring of 2020 during the extended school closure.
-Families can expect a more rigorous curriculum that will be organized and monitored through a new learning management system.
+Families can expect a more rigorous curriculum that will be organized and monitored through the new Canvas Learning Management System.
 This system will make it easier for students and parents to navigate through the curriculum and instruction and will allow parents the ability to track their child’s engagement and progress throughout the school year.
 A device will be provided to each student enrolled in the virtual academy if needed.

 Students returning to the classroom in the fall will have a Blended learning environment.
 Students will report to campus to learn, but both teachers and students will be prepared for remote learning if needed due to illness or inclement weather.
 Blended learning allows the student to continue learning grade-level content standards through an educational plan that leverages both technology-based and face-to-face instruction.
 The curriculum will be aligned with the content provided through the SSD Virtual Academy so that students and teachers can easily pivot from onsite to online instruction as needed.